catseye/Tamsin/README.markdown

     | main = any & any & any.
     + words words words
     = words

+    | main = any & any.
+    + words
+    ? expected any token, found EOF

 When a production is called, the result that it evaluates to may be stored in a variable.
 Variables are local to the production.